pelican-eggs/eggs/game_eggs/minecraft/crossplay/purpur-geysermc-floodgate/README.md

 ## Server Ports

-The minecraft server requires a single port for access (default 25565 TCP).
-GeyserMC requires an additional port (default 19132 UDP).
+The minecraft server requires a single port for access (default 25565).
+GeyserMC requires an additional port (default 19132).
 Any other plugins you add may require extra ports to enabled for the server.

 | Port     | default | Protocol |
 |----------|---------|----------|